Skip to content

 Shared bootstrap interface

-The infrastructure flows in this repository treat the productive-k3s execution modes as the public bootstrap interface:
+The runtime engine treats the productive-k3s-core execution modes as the public bootstrap interface:

 • single-node